Mumbai doctor’s suicide: Police oppose bail plea of accused, say they did not cooperate with inquiry

 The prosecution alleged that Ahuja and Khandelwal returned to Tadvi’s room to “steal the suicide note” and “destroy evidence” from Tadvi’s phone, The Times of India reported.
 “Their demeanour shows they committed the crime with extreme cruelty and a cool mind,” the police alleged.

 The police said Tadvi’s last phone conversation was with Ahuja.
-“Ahuja is not divulging correct information about the call,” investigators claimed.
+“Ahuja is not divulging correct information about the call,” investigators said.
 “She claims she spoke to Tadvi about work.”

-The police said that on the day of her suicide Tadvi was harassed over a photograph shared on WhatsApp by one of her friends.
+The police said that on the day of her suicide Tadvi was harassed about a photograph shared on WhatsApp by one of her friends.
 “The victim belonged to a...Scheduled Tribe community, whereas the accused are a... part of privileged society,” the police added.
 “This disparity may have an adverse effect on the witnesses and investigation.”

 Special public prosecutor Raja Thakare sought the adjournment of bail hearing since efforts were being made to record the court proceedings following a petition by Tadvi’s mother, who had lodged the complaint against the three doctors.
 Defence counsel Aabad Ponda said not all proceedings were mandatory to be video-recorded, and urged the court to release her clients on interim bail.